robusta-dev/robusta/docs/help.rst

                             limits:
                               memory: 2048Mi

+        .. details:: Blocked by firewall / HTTP proxy

+                If your Kubernetes cluster is behind an HTTP proxy or firewall, follow the instructions in :ref:`Deploying Behind Proxies` to ensure Robusta has the necessary access.

 .. details:: Error in Holmes: binascii.a2b_base64(s, strict_mode=validate)

         If the Holmes pod fail to start, with this exception: